NuggMD

 6. Turn off the oven.

-Step 2: Make a tincture
+Step 2: Make a Tincture

 Before you can infuse the sugar, you’ll need to make a tincture using the decarbed weed.